iris-kurapaty/GradCam_Exp/README.md

 This repo displays GRADCAM experiments on ResNet18.
-Modular code is imported to the Python code to display results.
+Modular code is imported to the Python Notebook *ERA_Assignment_11.ipynb* to display results.

 ## Training Logs